Rufian55/Cplusplus/README.md

 ThrowBack - A text based game moving through spaces featuring your favorite and not so favorite cartoon characters.

-** None of the characters used in the above noted games, paticularly Throwback, are licensed.
+** None of the characters used in the above noted games, particularly Throwback, are licensed.
 Use at your peril !!